plusworx/gmin/README.md

 `gmin list users -q orgunitpath=/Sales`

+**Delete a user**

+`gmin delete user new.user@mydomain.com`

+There are no warnings issued by the delete command so use it carefully.

+**Undelete a user**

+`gmin undelete user new.user@mydomain.com`

+This allows you to restore a user that has been deleted.

 **Attributes Flag**

 Some commands have an attribute flag (-a or --attributes) where you can specify object attributes that you want to provide or that you want to see.
 For instance, where you are creating a user you can provide all or some of the user attributes that you want to create the user with via the attribute flag.